MrBlinky/Arduboy-homemade-package/README.md

 ## Libraries

 This package contains all the currently available Arduboy libraries with changes for homemade Arduboys.<br>
-⚠️⚠️⚠️No libraries must be installed manually⚠️⚠️⚠️ If they are, they take precedence over the homemade package libraries and must be uninstalled.
+⚠️⚠️⚠️No libraries must be installed manually or through the library manager⚠️⚠️⚠️<br>
+If they are, they take precedence over the homemade package libraries so they must be uninstalled.

 ## Pin wiring table